The Shocking Truth About Junk Food: Should It Be Banned from Advertising?

 Many individuals struggle to resist processed food due to its enticing nature.
 These products are carefully designed to maximize their effect on our reward pathways, making them difficult to resist.
 Although it is easy to dismiss this as a lack of self-discipline, the reality is that our brains are hard-wired to seek out reward, particularly among children.

 While it is important to acknowledge personal choices and freedoms, it is crucial to recognize that these products are heavily marketed to children and vulnerable families who may not fully understand the health consequences.
-Dr van Tulleken suggests that at the very least, these companies should be required to provide warnings about the health risks associated with their products.
+Dr van Tulleken suggests that at the very least, these companies should be required to provide warnings regarding the health risks associated with their products.

 The negative impact of ultra-processed food goes beyond physical health; it also affects mental well-being.
 A study from Harvard revealed a correlation between consuming ultra-processed food and an increased risk of depression.
 The combination of high levels of carbohydrates, saturated fat, and energy, along with additives that enhance taste and texture, can lead to inflammation in our bodies, elevating the risk of mental health issues.